dotnet/docs-maui/docs/ios/includes/distribution-certificate.md

 ### Understanding certificate key pairs

-A distribution profile contains certificates, their associated keys, and any provisioning profiles associated with the Apple developer account.
-There are two versions of a distribution profile — one exists in Apple's developer portal, and the other lives on a local machine.
-The difference between the two is the type of keys they contain: the profile on Apple's developer portal contains all of the public keys associated with your certificates, while the copy on your local machine contains all of the private keys.
+A distribution profile contains certificates, their associated keys, and any provisioning profiles associated with your Apple Developer Account.
+There are two versions of a distribution profile — one exists in your Apple Developer Account, and the other lives on a local machine.
+The difference between the two is the type of keys they contain: the profile in your Apple Developer Account contains all of the public keys associated with your certificates, while the copy on your local machine contains all of the private keys.
 For certificates to be valid, the key pairs must match.

 > [!WARNING]
 > Losing the certificate and associated keys can be incredibly disruptive, as it will require revoking existing certificates and re-creating provisioning profiles.